|

 A Model of Self-reliance

-through micro-credit loans.
-Listen to the CEO of a micro finance
+helped through micro-credit loans.
+Listen to the CEO of a micro

-organization.
-Is giving financial is the best way to help developing
+finance organization.
+Is giving financial is the best way to help

-aid, listening, writing an essay giving your opinion, completing
+International aid, listening, writing an essay giving your opinion,

-a cloze, sentence transformations, looking for mistakes in grammar.
+completing a cloze, sentence transformations, looking for mistakes

 English-To-Go Supports a Leading Microfinance Institution